Vikasbadliwal/Vidyarthi-Vikas/README.md

 node_modules/
 ```

 ## Q8.
-What is the difference between npm install and npm ci?

-`npm install` installs project dependencies and may update the lock file when dependency definitions change.

-`npm ci` performs a clean installation based on the lock file and is commonly used in CI/CD environments.

-## Q9.
 What is the difference between dependencies and devDependencies?

 `dependencies` are generally packages required by the application.

 `devDependencies` are generally packages used during development, testing, linting, or building.

-## Q10.
+## Q9.
 What is the difference between local and global packages?

 A local package is installed for a specific project.

 A global package is installed for broader system/user use and is generally intended for CLI tools.

-## Q11.
+## Q10.
 How do I install an NPM package?

 ```bash
 npm install <package-name>
 ```

-## Q12.
+## Q11.
 How do I remove an NPM package?

 ```bash
 npm uninstall <package-name>
 ```

-## Q13.
+## Q12.
 How do I update NPM packages?

 ```bash
 npm update
 ```

-## Q14.
+## Q13.
 How do I check outdated packages?

 ```bash
 npm outdated
 ```

-## Q15.
+## Q14.
 How do I check dependency vulnerabilities?

 ```bash
 npm audit
 ```

-## Q16.
+## Q15.
 How do I run an NPM script?

 For example: